PSU-Research-Computing/psurc-docs/index.rst

 Welcome to ARC Docs
 ===================

-ARC Docs is a collection of documents, notes, instructions and tutorials that help explain the subtler points relating to the resources available to students and faculty provided by `Academic & Research Computing`_ through PSU_/s OIT_.
+ARC Docs is a collection of documents, notes, instructions and tutorials that help explain the subtler points relating to the resources available to students and faculty provided by `Academic & Research Computing`_ through PSU_\s OIT_.
 Please direct any errors or questions to consultants@pdx.edu or submit a pull request with proposed changes.

 .. _`Academic & Research Computing`: http://www.pdx.edu/arc/academic-and-research-computing
 .. _PSU: http://www.pdx.edu
 .. _OIT: http://www.pdx.edu/oit/

 Contents: